openharmony/docs/en/application-dev/quick-start/har-package.md

 # HAR
 A Harmony Archive (HAR) is a static shared package that can contain code, C++ libraries, resource files, and configuration files (also called profiles).
-It enables modules and projects to share code related to ArkUI components, resources, and more.
-Unlike a Harmony Ability Package (HAP), which is a dynamic shared package, a HAR cannot be independently installed on a device.
-Instead, it can be referenced only as the dependency of an application module.
+It enables modules and projects to share code of ArkUI components, resources, and more.

 ## Creating a HAR Module
 You can create a HAR module in DevEco Studio.